 In May 2011, a crew of four Cape Abilities workers began coming into the WHOI lab, overseen by Job Coach Buzz Friend and Project Manager Trevor Harrison.
 The pilot project was completed, as were two more projects: constructing aeolian sediment traps and alkaline battery packs.
 For details, read about all the Past Projects.

-In September 2013 Nick Waldo took over as project manager.
+Nick Waldo took over as Project Manager in September 2013.
 In October of that year Cape Abilities workers began preparing sediment samples for isotope analysis in the Coastal Research Lab.
 This ongoing project is the first entry of Cape Abilities into working with samples and data rather than building instruments for future use, and opens the possibility for more types of work in future collaborations.